SpenceKonde/megaTinyCore/megaavr/extras/Ref_PartSelection.md

 Plus, the PORTMUX and EVSYS look like a beta-test version.
 EVSYS channels are divided into two types, the headers didn't give you names for the event users (though I think I papered over this, because it was just so fucking ugly), and the layout of generators across the channels is weird and inconsistent.
 The Event library makes this a little easier to deal with, but there's no way around the fact that the event system is fiddlier and less powerful.
 PORTMUX works, it's just unpleasant, because they hadn't thought of naming the registers after what peripherals they controlled the route for yet, so they're CTRLA, CTRLB, CTRLC, CTRLD, instead of TCAROUTEA, USARTROUTEA etc.

+## The tiny1+ (16k and 32k parts) have a second fully user accessible ADC
-On the other hand, the 1+series parts are the only AVR family to feature TWO ADCs.
-I suspect this was intended to be an escape hatch to be able to simulate a differential ADC - but it is much more than that Almost makes me sad to see that they're using a better ADC on new oparts now.
+On the other hand, the 1+series parts are the only AVR family to feature TWO ADCs *and expose both of them as a normal ADC* (the Dx has A has a second, but it's only used for PTC).
+I suspect this was intended to be an escape hatch to be able to simulate a differential ADC (and they already had the second ADC there for the PTC) - but it is much more than that.
+Almost makes me sad to see that they're using a better ADC on new parts now.
 Almost.
 You can:
 * Have the two ADCs each monitoring a different channel.
 I was able to get these parts to continually read two channels with an ADC, alternating between them, and between ADC reads, use a lookup table to convert the ADC reading to a value to send over SPI to a DAC...
 Both ADCs were free-running, and I'd poll them until the result was ready, lookup, send, then poll other adc, and when i was done optimizing, it was running at the speed of the ADCs - I was not missing a single reading from either ADC.
 That was a fun project.
 Only time I think I've ever had fun with an analog input.
 The overall goal was a 2-channel device to take 2 input voltages, and for each ADC reading, look up an arbitrary voltage to set the DAC to, in order to transform the voltage curve from analog input sources which had one characteristic voltage vs sensor value into the voltage curve that the other device was expecting.
 Client had no control over the programming on either side (and the "correct" part was already unavailable , and needed a thing to go in the middle to act as a translator.
 * Use one ADC normally.
 Leave the other one sitting in free-running mode with the Window Comparator configured to generate an interrupt in the event of a voltage excursion on a specific pin - without having to take your other ADC's attention away from what it's measuring (remember that the sampling capacitor holds a small but non-zero amount of charge, which is why one usually throws away the first reading when changing channels)
 * But you probably don't want to do the simulated differential ADC thing, because you could get a 2-series with a real ADC.

-The 1-series also has the type D timer and all it's crazy features; there are some things that you just can't do with TCA's and TCBs.

 And it has three analog comparators (what?! three?!), complete with the windowed mode like you can do on the AVR DA and DB parts (so these have two completely different ways of window analog comparating **both with windowed mode**, and with the dual ADC, if you for some reason wanted to, you could compare three voltages against a window **entirely in the background, with no CPU involvement other than responding to the interrupt when your specified conditions occurred**)